 Continual studies revealed that for subjects such as geometry and arithmetic, an enhanced and better understanding is achieved when the whole brain functions in unison.
 On the other hand, isolated brain parts are mostly able to appreciate a specific aspect of any given scenario.

 Educators have realized that the whole brain approach is a lot more effectual for a profound and sustainable understanding.
 As a result of which, there is a significant improvement of brain power.

 Production of dopamine

-On one hand, puzzles activate and invigorate our brains, and on the other hand, they also help us relax psychologically.
-Recent studies show that merely skimming through puzzles while contemplating the possible solutions, significantly encourages our minds to relax, where our brains basically go into a meditative state.
-This alternatively assists us to achieve a better mindset and tranquility, which goes a long way towards a better management of stress and stress related issues and leads to overall increase in productivity.
-Improved mindset and tranquility additionally lead to an improvement of self-confidence.
+On one hand, puzzles activate and invigorate our brains and on the other hand, they also help us relax psychologically.
+Merely skimming through puzzles while contemplating the possible solutions significantly encourages our minds to relax.
+This alternatively assists us to achieve a better mindset and tranquility.